NeuroJSON/jsonlab/README.txt

 === loadjson.m ===

-The <tt>loadjson.m</tt> function was significantly modified from the earlier parsers (BSD 3-clause licensed) written by the below authors
+The `loadjson.m` function was significantly modified from the earlier parsers (BSD 3-clause licensed) written by the below authors

 * Nedialko Krouchev: http://www.mathworks.com/matlabcentral/fileexchange/25713